 Officially admitted degree candidates can access Harvard’s Office of Career Services, attend job fairs, and apply for career-enhancing fellowships.

-Call-in Advising Hours (September – May)
+Call-in Advising Hours (offered between September and May)

 Fifteen-minute first-come, first-served slots with Amanda Peters are available to all currently registered Extension School students and alumni to ask questions about career options, resumes, cover letters, job search strategies, and interviewing skills.
 Advising is offered over the phone or via Skype.
 This service is available the first Monday of each month, between 1 and 3:45 pm, September to May.
 There are no appointments.
 Just call Amanda at (617) 496-8946 or via Skype (amandacpeters) during call-in hours.